SoftUni-Internal/interactive-content/EN/06-Unit-Testing/04-Dependencies.md

 A very good example of this is working with implementation of Repository.

-Our repository will use a collection to **store data**, but it won't engage any **database**.
+Our repository will use a collection to **store data**, but it will not engage any **database**.

 This will allow us to test easier, without starting up a database and performing time consuming requests.

-To illustrate this, lets see an example of that:
+To illustrate this, lets see an example it:

 ``` java
 public class FakeRepository implements AccountRepository {